isensmith/comic-cube/README.md

 [http://comic-cube.com/interface](http://comic-cube.com/interface) - This is a rough html mock up of the Comic Buyer’s app side.

-[https://calendar.google.com/calendar/b/5?cid=Y29taWNjdWJlYXBwQGdtYWlsLmNvbQ](Google Calendar) - Add this google calendar to keep up with events and scheduled check-ins
+[Google Calendar](https://calendar.google.com/calendar/b/5?cid=Y29taWNjdWJlYXBwQGdtYWlsLmNvbQ) - Add this google calendar to keep up with events and scheduled check-ins

 ## Understand the jargon
 "**Box**" - The box at your local retailer where they will hold things you’ve specified they order and reserve for you until you come to purchase and take them home.